KookiePum/Wild-Card-Prompt-Generator/README.md

 If users want to build it from using source code then follow these steps:

-1. Open cmd and locate it to "Wild Card Prompt Generator" folder.
+1. Open cmd and locate to "Wild Card Prompt Generator" folder.
 2. Install dependecies ```pip install pyinstaller```.
 3. Now build from source code using this command ```pyinstaller --onefile --noconsole wildcard_gen.py```.